PhilippeMarcMeyer/chessStudies-backend/README.md

 4. Allow personnal notes on a games : stored on the server in the game
 5. Allow personnal notes on a move : stored on the server in the game
 6. Auth : create a session with an id in a cookie
+7. put the PGN analysis on the server side